Kelly Lamrock: 2010 election

 In the 2010 provincial election, Lamrock lost his seat to Conservative challenger Pam Lynch.

 Following the election, Graham resigned as Liberal leader and Lamrock was rumoured as a potential leadership candidate.
 On February 29, 2012, Lamrock announced through social media and his campaign website that he was entering the leadership race, but on May 17, he released a statement on his official blog announcing that he would not be seeking the leadership.

 2013 switch to NDP

 In February 2013, Lamrock switched to the NDP, under Dominic Cardy.
 He ran in the 2014 general election as an NDP candidate but lost to Green Party leader David Coon, coming in fourth place with 19.7% of the vote.
 Lamrock was appointed acting executive director of the party in 2016.

+Post-political career

 Lamrock's post-political career has seen him act as legal counsel on a number of high-profile legal cases, representing groups such as parents fighting school closures and massage therapists appealing mass suspensions by their professional associations.
 He co-founded Mostly The Moment Theatre Company in Fredericton.
 In 2016 Lamrock worked as a Parliamentary Affairs Consultant to the new elected parliament in Tunisia.

+In 2021 the Higgs government appointed Lamrock to the new post of Child and Youth Advocate for New Brunswick.